yashv980/Color_Generator/README.md

 # Color_Generator
-Generate a new color at every click
+Generate a new color at every click and change the backgroumd color of the screen